chapel-lang/chapel/doc/rst/language/spec/ranges.rst

    range-literal:
      expression .. expression
+     expression ..< expression
      expression ..
      .. expression
+     ..< expression
      ..

-The expressions to the left and to the right of ``..``, when given, are called the low bound and the high bound expression, respectively.
+The expressions to the left and to the right of ``..`` or ``..<``, when given, are called the `lower bound expression` and the `upper bound expression`, respectively.

 The type of a range literal is a range with the following parameters:

 -  ``idxType`` is determined as follows:

-   -  If both the low bound and the high bound expressions are given and have the same type, then ``idxType`` is that type.
+   -  If both the lower bound and the upper bound expressions are given and have the same type, then ``idxType`` is that type.

-   -  If both the low bound and the high bound expressions are given and an implicit conversion is allowed from one expression’s type to the other’s, then ``idxType`` is that type.
+   -  If both the lower bound and the upper bound expressions are given and an implicit conversion is allowed from one expression’s type to the other’s, then ``idxType`` is that type.